-Work from home guidelines UK: Current Government advice explained
+Work from home guidelines UK: Current government advice explained

 Having previously hoped to press on with “Plan A” - encouraging the takeup of booster jabs - the prime minister’s hand was forced after a meeting of the government’s Covid operations committee last week in which the potential threat posed by the more transmissible new variant was laid bare.

-More countries have already been added to the travel “red list” and booster vaccines are gradually being made available to all adults, not just the elderly and vulnerable.

-But perhaps the most significant new measure for many is the return of the order to work from home, which comes into effect, where possible, from Monday 13 December.
+But perhaps the most significant new measure for many is the return of the order to work from home.

 Experts on the government’s Scientific Advisory Group for Emergencies (Sage) had been calling for the measure since at least last week while others have been recommending it since as long ago as October.